Wildbrick142/V-Tunable-Names/README.md

 - MP_GLOBAL
 - MP_FM_MEMBERSHIP

 Dynamic contexts.
 Those are suffixed with the respective contentLists index.
+These are typically used to adjust cash/rp/ap multipliers, but can also be used to disabled snow/xmas content on specific gamemodes.
 - CONTENT_MODIFIER_
 - CONTENT_MODIFIER_MEMBERSHIP_